se-for-sci/se-for-sci.github.io/content/week2/pytest.md

 - **Optionally Automatic**: You can activate "autouse" on a fixture, which causes it to always apply to all tests where it's defined.
 This is great for fixtures that mock expensive or dangerous system calls.
+- **Easy to add Teardown**: There's a simple way to add teardown to any fixture.
+- **Easy to Parametrize**: You can parametrize tests via fixtures too.

 This is an example of _using_ a built-in fixture: